 For more helpful documentation, visit 1Password's support website.

-It is possible to sync your password vault with Dropbox or iCloud.
+It is possible to sync your password vault with multiple devices.
 However, before syncing your passwords with another computer or your mobile device,

 If your answer is "Yes, I absolutely do!" then please contact CUS.
 While there may be "free" options to sync your passwords, CUS recommends and supports subscription options available at 1Password.com, including both individual and "Team" options, in cases where syncing passwords is absolutely necessary.